Ultimate Beach Reads 2017: the Best Books for Summer!

 When we started this list, we had to decide what we considered a beach read.
 It is a book that is all fluff?
-Is it a book that takes you away to somewhere else?
+Is it a book that takes you somewhere else?
 The one factor that we agreed upon is a beach read is a book that you just can’t put down.
+So we created the Ultimate beach reads 2017 list!

 So whether it’s a thriller, a fantasy, a young adult or some good old-fashioned chick lit, we wanted to compile a list that would suit your every mood.
 No matter where you will be reading this summer, we have the perfect book for you.
 Sit back, relax and pick your perfect book to read this summer!